 Choosing your co-founders and c-suite very wisely is the most important decision.
 When you look at start-ups that fail, if something happens at that level, it could really collapse the organisation.

 If, for example, there is a conflict between co-founders and they aren't able to resolve it, it could really hurt the company.
 It's a lot about coming from a place of enthusiasm and shared values."

 - Funding strategies

-In the third session of our pre-accelerator fireside chats, we delved into the topic of funding your business idea.
+In the third session of our pilot pre-accelerator programme fireside chats, we delved into the topic of funding your business idea.

 Start-up funding can be daunting for many entrepreneurs.

 Our discussion featured a diverse and experienced panel.
 They focused on the key types of funding and when and how to target them.